Fatih-S-AKTAS/LSSPAR/README.md

 [![g](https://github.com/Fatih-S-AKTAS/LSSPAR/blob/master/files/lssparquestion.png)]()

 **Assumptions**
-- System is overdetermined, A is a m x n matrix where m > n
+- System is overdetermined, A is a m x n matrix where m > n.
+- A has full rank, rank(A) = n

 # Example Usage